Pixocoin/Litesight-api/README.md

 ## API

-By default, Litesight provides a REST API at `/api`, but this prefix is configurable from the var `apiPrefix` in the `config.js` file.
+By default, Pixosight provides a REST API at `/api`, but this prefix is configurable from the var `apiPrefix` in the `config.js` file.

 The end-points are: